| May 4, 2020 | Lifestyle

 Smell Proof Case

 Above all else, the most important piece of the traveling stoner’s puzzle is a smell-proof, discreet stash box.
 Sometimes you really need a child safe, locking stash box to manage everything.
+Our favorite is the Sky High 11 Piece Stash Box.

 In most cases, the legality of traveling with weed is directly tied to local laws.
 This means you should take time to understand the laws in the area of departure and in your final destinations.
 For driving with weed, you’re subject to the laws of the land in every state you pass through — travel responsibly.